sekkigit/Home-Lab/README.md

 Clone this repository, after cloning you need to edit ".var" (configure variables), and then you need to start "init.sh" (bash script).

-# Don't forget to enter your SSH key in ".var".
+Enter your SSH key in ".var".

-This script will:
+# This script will:

    - Create an admin user for the server
    - Turn off the laptop lid, hibernate, sleep, and suspend (in case u use a laptop for your server)